nikevelik/FMI-ARCADE-WEB/README.md

 4. Sigma 1: a critical constant function in the SHA-256 algorithm, similar to SIG0.
 It applies circular right rotations and bit-wise shifting operations to the input 'x' at specified bit positions (17, 19, and 10).
 SIG1 contributes to the overall robustness and cryptographic properties of the hash function.

 ### Constants
-1. Round Constants (K0-K63): SHA-256 uses a set of 64 constant 32-bit words (K0, K1, ..., K63) during the processing of each 512-bit block of the input message.
+1. ROUND_CONSTANTS (K0-K63): SHA-256 uses a set of 64 constant 32-bit words (K0, K1, ..., K63) during the processing of each 512-bit block of the input message.
 These constants are derived from the fractional parts of the cube roots of the first 64 prime numbers.
+2. INITIAL_HASHES (0-8): starting values for every (32-bit) hash subpart (they make up the whole 256 bit hash)
-2. HASH_LEN - 64.
+3. HASH_LEN - 64.
+4. HEX_CHARS - string/array of chars that contains the corresponding hex digit to numbers 0-15
+5. MAX_FILESIZE_BYTES - maximum allowed file size in bytes

 ### File I/O